abpframework/abp/docs/Dependency-Injection.md

 }
 ````

-### Injection Dependencies
+### Injecting Dependencies

-There are 3 ways of injecting a service that is registered before.
+There are three common ways of using a service that is registered before.

 #### Contructor Injection